-When Christian was arrested, he was seated in the driver's seat of the passenger cabin of the pickup truck.
-Unlike the circumstances in Robinson, the police did not in this case seize the tape from Christian's person.
-As stated in Belton, the rationale that permits the police to search Christian in a search incident to arrest cannot be expanded to encompass a search of the portion of the vehicle not occupied by him.
+When Paschall was arrested he was seated in a seat within the passenger's cabin of the pickup truck.
+Unlike the circumstances in Robinson, the police did not in this case seize the tape from Paschall's person.
+As stated in Belton, the rationale that permits the police to search Paschall in a search incident to arrest cannot be expanded to encompass a search of the portion of the vehicle not occupied by him.
 453 U.S. at 461.
 Exceptions to the Fourth Amendment are "jealously and carefully drawn."
 Jones v.
 United States, 357 U.S. 493, 499 (1958).

-Nothing in either Belton or Robinson allows the police to conduct a warrantless search of the entire truck under the quise of a search of an arrestee incident to the arrest.
+Nothing in either Belton or Robinson allows the police to conduct a warrantless search of the entire truck under the guise of a search of an arrestee incident to an arrest.
 Furthermore, none of the cases cited by the Commonwealth or the majority sanction the playing of the tape seized from the telephone recording machine without a warrant.
 See United States v.
 Turk, 526 F.2d 654, 665-66 (5th Cir.
 1976).